-We’ve rounded up the top 10 UK trainings to help narrow down your search and get your teaching journey started today!
+We’ve rounded up the top 10 yoga teacher trainings in the UK to help narrow down your search and get your teaching journey started today!

 1. Merchant City Yoga